opensyria/blockchain/docs/identity/CULTURAL_IDENTITY_SUMMARY.md

 ## What Was Built

-The **Syrian Cultural Identity System** - a uniquely Syrian feature that sets Open Syria blockchain apart from generic cryptocurrency projects.
+The **Syrian Cultural Identity System** - a uniquely Syrian feature that sets OpenSyria blockchain apart from generic cryptocurrency projects.
 This system allows tokenization and preservation of Syria's 5,000+ years of cultural heritage.

 ## Files Created